 The laparoscopic Surgeon is Dr. Narong, an experienced surgeon who specialized in Gastric Sleeve surgery.
 Dr. Narong is the head of Klang Hospital, Bangkok Obesity Clinic, a clinic he has setup at the Thai public hospital.
 He is also the head Gastric Sleeve surgeon at Samitivej Thonburi Hospital.

 Preparation for Gastric Sleeve

-We recommend you discuss with your GP about having a gastric sleeve.
+We recommend you to discuss with your GP about having a gastric sleeve.
 You may also be required to have a sleep test to see if you are suffering from sleep apnea.
-If you have sleep apnea (sleep apnea is when you stop breathing for a period during sleep) you will be required to bring your own CPAP machine to Thailand and to have used it for minimum 2 weeks prior to surgery.
+If you have sleep apnea (sleep apnea is when you stop breathing for a period during sleep) you will be required to bring your own CPAP machine to Thailand and you must used it for minimum 2 weeks prior to surgery.

 Do I need to complete a sleep study ?

 If you say yes to 3 or more of the below questions you should complete a sleep study before surgery: